stefanomolinari123/RT_Assignment1/README.md

 ### Find_Golden_Token_Right function ###

-The 'find_golden_token_right' is used for avoids the collisions between the robot and the walls of the circuit, represented by the golden tokens.
+The 'find_golden_token_right' is used to avoids the collisions between the robot and the walls of the circuit, represented by the golden tokens.

-This function calculate (and returns to 'avoid_collision') the value of the distance of the closest golden token at the right of the robot.
+This function calculate (and returns to the function 'avoid_collision') the value of the distance of the closest golden token at the right of the robot.

 This function has no parameter passed.